tmobile/pi-alarm/docs/README.md

 Python required modules
 ```
-pip install Flask
-pip install Flask-API
-pip install flask-cors
-pip install PyYAML
+pip install Flask Flask-API flask-cors PyYAML
 ```
-> *Note:* _Windows Users, if u have installed Python/Pip3 via Cygwin, you need to install Python on Windows OS explicitly and set it on path; for unit tests to run_
+> *Note:* _Windows Users, if you have installed Python/Pip3 via Cygwin, you need to install Python on Windows OS explicitly and set it on path; for unit tests to run_

 ### Transfer file from PC to Pi